-- Up to 48 hours is available to make a decision about accepting the offer. - If the offer is accepted, the case manager will help to determine a move in date, and ensure a smooth transition. - If this site offered is not the client's first choice, the client will be prioritized on the waitlist to be transferred when their most preferred option becomes available.
+- Up to 48 hours is available to make a decision about accepting the offer. - If the offer is accepted, the case manager will help to determine a move in date, and ensure a smooth transition. - If the site offered is not the patient's first choice, the patient will be prioritized on the waitlist to be transferred to their most preferred option when space becomes available.
 Requests to transfer to a different room within the most preferred site can be requested after moving in. - If this offer is not accepted, the need to be waitlisted will be reviewed.
+A temporary option will need to be decided.